 The weather has long been a subject of widespread data collection, analysis, and interpretation.
 Accurate measurements of air temperature became possible in the mid-1700s when Daniel Gabriel Fahrenheit invented the first standardized mercury thermometer in 1714 (see our Temperature module).
 Air temperature, wind speed, and wind direction are all critical navigational information for sailors on the ocean, but in the late 1700s and early 1800s, as sailing expeditions became common, this information was not easy to come by.
 The lack of reliable data was of great concern to Matthew Fontaine Maury, the superintendent of the Depot of Charts and Instruments of the US Navy.
 As a result, Maury organized the first international Maritime Conference, held in Brussels, Belgium, in 1853.
 At this meeting, international standards for taking weather measurements on ships were established and a system for sharing this information between countries was founded.

 Defining uniform data collection standards was an important step in producing a truly global dataset of meteorological information, allowing data collected by many different people in different parts of the world to be gathered together into a single database.
-Maury's compilation of sailors' standardized data on wind and currents is shown in Figure 1 (see Resources for the original text).
+Maury's compilation of sailors' standardized data on wind and currents is shown in Figure 1.
 The early international cooperation and investment in weather-related data collection has produced a valuable long-term record of air temperature that goes back to the 1850s.

 This vast store of information is considered "raw" data: tables of numbers (dates and temperatures), descriptions (cloud cover), location, etc. Raw data can be useful in and of itself – for example, if you wanted to know the air temperature in London on June 5, 1801.
 But the data alone cannot tell you anything about how temperature has changed in London over the past two hundred years, or how that information is related to global-scale climate change.
 In order for patterns and trends to be seen, data must be analyzed and interpreted first.
 The analyzed and interpreted data may then be used as evidence in scientific arguments, to support a hypothesis or a theory.